zoontek/react-native-permissions/README.md

 ### iOS Notes

 * Permission type `bluetooth` represents the status of the `CBPeripheralManager`.
-Don't use this if only need `CBCentralManager`.
+Don't use this if you only need `CBCentralManager`.
 * Permission type `location` accepts a second parameter for `request()` and `check()`; the second parameter is a string, either `always` or `whenInUse` (default).